k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

 4. Connect the **exerciseDateFormat** Actor to the FROM_DATE column of the **Query** Actor's output using an **Iterate** link type.
 5. Connect its output to the FROM_DATE column of the CONTRACT **DbLoad** Actor's input.
 6. Add another **exerciseDateFormat** Actor and connect it to the TO_DATE columns.
-7. Save all the changes, deploy the **SummaryExercise** LU and sync an instance.
+7. Save the changes, deploy the **SummaryExercise** LU and sync an instance.
 Check the values in the Contract LU table.

 **Question 5**:

 Can the inherited Actor's input / output argument settings be modified?
-If yes, how and does this impact other instances of the same Actor?
+If yes, how?
+Does this impact other instances of the same Actor?

 **Step 6 - Split the Stages, Set the Condition and Write Data into the File**